Rellotscrewdriver/dotfiles/README.md

 ## How you manage your dotfiles?

 There are a hundred ways to manage your dotfiles.
-Here I use the **Git and Github** for managing my dotfiles with symbolic links with commits every saturday (earlier it used to be managed with hard links with scripts but I ditched it)
+Here I use the **Git and Github** for managing my dotfiles with symbolic links with commits everyday expect on sundays

 ## How to install and set up my dotfiles?